A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Background

 \section{Background}

 We first describe the dynamics of a rigid body rotating in the $3$D space.
 As shown in \mbox{Fig.\,\ref{Fig01}}, \mbox{$\bs{\mathcal{B}}=\left\{\bs{b}_1, \bs{b}_2, \bs{b}_3\right\}$} denotes the \mbox{body-fixed} frame of reference, with its origin coinciding with the body's \textit{center of mass} (CoM), used for kinematic description and dynamic analysis.
-Consistent with this definition, \mbox{$\bs{\mathcal{I}}=\left\{\bs{i}_1, \bs{i}_2, \bs{i}_3\right\}$} denotes the inertial frame of reference, fixed to the planet, used for formulation and analysis.
-As discussed in\mbox{\cite{BenaRM2022, BenaRM2023I}}, using quaternions and Euler's second law, the \mbox{open-loop} rotational dynamics of the system can be described according to
+Consistent with this definition, \mbox{$\bs{\mathcal{I}}=\left\{\bs{i}_1, \bs{i}_2, \bs{i}_3\right\}$} denotes the chosen inertial frame of reference fixed to the planet.
+As discussed in\cite{BenaRM2022} and \cite{BenaRM2023I}, using quaternions and Euler's second law, the \mbox{open-loop} rotational dynamics of the system can be described as

 in which $\bs{\qbar}$ is a unit quaternion that represents the orientation of $\bs{\mathcal{B}}$ relative to $\bs{\mathcal{I}}$; $\bs{\omega}$ is the angular velocity of $\bs{\mathcal{B}}$ with respect to $\bs{\mathcal{I}}$, written in $\bs{\mathcal{B}}$ coordinates; $\bs{J}$ is the inertia matrix of the body, written in $\bs{\mathcal{B}}$ coordinates; and, $\bs{\tau}$ is the torque applied to the system written in $\bs{\mathcal{B}}$ coordinates and, in closed loop, generated by a control law.